 Movie Mirror billed itself as “Filmland’s most beautiful magazine,” and indeed its painted covers by the likes of John Ralston Clarke were among the most striking to be found on newsstands.
 In the late 1930s the magazine began moving away from painted covers to photo-illustrated fronts designed to evoke the same mood.
 In 1941 it merged with Photoplay and ceased to exist as a distinct publication.
 Below you see nine more covers, all from the 1930s, with Irene Dunne, Bette Davis, Claudette Colbert, Snow White, and others.

 |Femmes Fatales||Aug 26 2012|

 Somehow, among many casual cinema fans, Barbarella is thought of as Jane Fonda’s starmaking role, if not her debut.
 It wasn’t.
 She had debuted eight years earlier and had already earned three Golden Globe nominations and a BAFTA nomination for her acting.
-The fact that she was so established makes her decision to play Barbarella all the more remarkable.
+The fact that she was so established makes her decision to play Barbarella all the more remarkable, though there's little doubt the film's director, her then-husband Roger Vadim, had some influence.
 This shot, a centerfold from Photoplay magazine, is from 1968, and below you see a shot that is aaaalmost identical, but, if you look closely, not quite.